Servebolt/servebolt-optimizer/Readme.txt

 If you're a Servebolt client, please reach out to our Support Team and we'll be happy to help you out there.
 Alternatively, you can create a support forum request [here](https://wordpress.org/support/plugin/servebolt-optimizer/).

 == Changelog ==
+= 3.5.34 =
+* fixed php sdk depreciation error
+* removed php 7.3 support, minimum level is 7.4, which is also minumum level Servebolt hosts.

 = 3.5.33 =
 * Support for WordPress 6.5.2 confirmed.
 * Added auto healing for environment files where if the cached filepath is incorrect, it is automatically replaced.